-- 24. Plan for economic opportunities that the Western Sydney International Airport and Aerotropolis developments present - 25.
-Continue advocating and planning for a rapid bus service route to connect key Camden centres with the Airport and Aerotropolis - 26.
-Develop an Infrastructure Study for the Camden portion of the South West Growth Area to inform infrastructure requirements and a land sequence schedule - 27.
-Plan for the delivery of special infrastructure contribution-funded roads between centres in the Growth Centre and to/from the Airport and Aerotropolis - 28.
-Advocate for a place-based infrastructure compact for the South West Growth Area (and the broader Camden LGA) to align infrastructure delivery and land release - 29.
-Advocate for the early delivery of the North South Rail Line and South West Rail Link - 30.
-Advocate for the NSW Government to widen Camden Valley Way, link Camden Valley Way to Camden Bypass, and deliver Spring Farm Parkway Extension - Stage 2 - 31.
-Advocate for the NSW Government to review the South West Growth Area Structure Plan, to reflect the revised centres hierarchy for the Camden LGA
+- 26. Plan for economic opportunities that the Western Sydney International Airport and Aerotropolis developments present - 27.
+Continue advocating and planning for a rapid bus service route to connect key Camden centres with the Airport and Aerotropolis - 28.
+Develop an Infrastructure Study for the Camden portion of the South West Growth Area to inform infrastructure requirements and a land sequence schedule - 29.
+Plan for the delivery of special infrastructure contribution-funded roads between centres in the Growth Centre and to/from the Airport and Aerotropolis - 30.
+Advocate for a place-based infrastructure compact (or equivalent) for the South West Growth Area (and the broader Camden LGA) to align infrastructure delivery with growth - 31.
+Advocate for the early delivery of the North South Rail Line and South West Rail Link - 32.
+Advocate for the NSW Government to widen Camden Valley Way, link Camden Valley Way to Camden Bypass, and deliver Spring Farm Parkway Extension Stage 2 - 33.
+Advocate for the NSW Government to review the South West Growth Area Structure Plan, to reflect the revised retail centres hierarchy for the Camden LGA - 34.
+Plan for opportunities to support rail and road freight corridor delivery and the freight and logistics network.